 These logs have sat on this hillside for over four hundred years

-remains standing, the wind slowly stripping the wood away.
+After the last branch dies, the tree remains standing, the wind slowly stripping the wood away.

 The trees also die due to erosion.